Design for Recycled plastic

 The Sheetpress

 This machine creates sheets up to 1 x 1 metre with a range of thicknesses between 6mm - 30mm.
 When making a sheet mould there are many different configurations of size, thickness and surface finish.
-Do your research, read through different how-tos and check out the products on the Bazar before investing in the best mould that will fit your needs.
+Do your research, read through different projects and check out the products on the Bazar before investing in the best mould that will fit your needs.
 Some different methods are:

 - Cut plastic jigsaw